Who is an AML Specialist: What Do They Do?

 - Responsibilities: Check transactions and customers’ names against sanction lists; investigate potential matches; notify non-compliant activities.

-- Transaction monitoring: Examining transactions for possible money laundering cases.
+- Transaction monitoring: Examining transactions for possible money laundering, financial crime cases.

 - Investigations: Carefully investigating unnatural activities while recording them comprehensively.

-- Compliance reporting: Reporting all findings according to legal requirements.
+- Compliance reporting: Reporting all findings according to legal requirements to ensure AML compliance.

-- Policy development: Awarding assistance in coming up with new and reviewing existing policies on anti-money laundering.
+- Policy development: Assisting in developing new and reviewing existing policies on preventing money laundering.

 - Training and education: Educating its personnel on anti-money laundering rules within its jurisdiction.